uber-go/guide/style.md

 </td></tr>
 <tr><td>

-Spawns a background goroutine unconditionally if the user exports this package.
+Spawns a background goroutine unconditionally when the user exports this package.
 The user has no control over the goroutine or a means of stopping it.

 </td><td>